 This residency integrates Theater with Language Arts and Social Studies standards.
 Before the residency, student groups research a figure who played a key role in the history they are studying.
 During the residency, they explore dramatically and imaginatively their historical figure.
 Then they write monologues, arguments, or letters in the voice of their key figures that explain their points of view on the events they influenced–for example, in U.S. History, the Revolutionary War or the Civil War.
 They write about the motivation of historical figures, the obstacles they faced, and their hopes for and influences on the future.
 They work in collaborative groups to create mini-performances from their writing.
 Students gain skills and awareness of group dynamics and practice their skills in collaborative creative processes.
 Finally, students perform their monologues or letters.

-CC English Language Arts Grades 6-8.W.1 Write arguments to support claims with clear reasons and relevant evidence.
+English Language Arts Grades 3-8.W.1 Write arguments to support claims with clear reasons and relevant evidence.
 NC Social Studies 3.H.1.2 Analyze the impact of contributions of diverse historical figures in local communities and regions over time.
 4.H.1.3 Explain how people, events, and developments brought about changes to communities in various regions in NC.
 5.H.2.1 Summarize the contributions of the “Founding Fathers” to the development of our country.
 6.H.2.4 Explain the role that key historical figures and cultural groups had in transforming society.
 8.H.2.2 Summarize how leadership and citizen actions (e.g. the founding fathers, the Regulators, the Greensboro Four, and participants of the Wilmington Race Riots) influenced the outcome of key conflicts in N.C. and the U.S. Theatre Arts: 3-8.C.1 Use movement, voice, and writing to communicate ideas and feelings.
 C.2 Use performance to communicate ideas and feelings.

 “Wow!!”
 What a fabulous time we all had during your visit to Saluda River.
 The ways in which you made learning fun as well as meaningful makes such a difference to our students.” –Stephanie Walker, Saluda River Elementary Theatre Arts Teacher.